makeorbreak-io/rules/ai-competition.md

 a bot on a given day.

 From April 10th to 13th, bots will have to play the same two boards per day.
-That means each participant will 2 ranked matches (one on each board) against every other participant.
+That means each participant will play 2 ranked matches (one on each board) against every other participant.

 On April 14th and April 15th participants will only play a single board, a new